Caridad Sanchez: Personal life

 She was married to Vicente Babao and they two had children named Cathy Babao, who was a grief educator, counselor, and columnist at the Philippine Daily Inquirer and Alexander Joseph Babao.
 She was widowed at the age of 47 after Vicente died from a heart attack and raised their children alone.
 Cathy described her parents are "both very passionate people with strong beliefs."

 In 1998, she lost her four-year-old grandson, Migi, who died from heart surgery.

 Sanchez is the aunt of journalist Julius Babao and the aunt-in-law of his wife, Christine Bersola-Babao.

 Health

-In an Instagram post on September 17, 2020, Sanchez's daughter, Cathy Babao, disclosed the actress' battle with dementia which was diagnosed in late 2015.
+In an Instagram post on September 17, 2020, Sanchez's daughter, Cathy Babao, revealed was suffering from dementia which had been diagnosed in late 2015.
 However, Alexander Joseph disputed his sister's claims, explaining that Sanchez only has a "mild cognitive handicap that goes with aging" and is physically fit under his care.
 He also called out his sister for violating their mother's privacy.